 When changing lanes be aware of faster moving traffic trying to get around you.
 This can be on both sides.
-Make full use of mirrors and signals and do this before you maneuver.
+Make full use of mirrors and signals and do this before you manoeuvre.
 If you see something act on what you see.

 Sat-navs should not be programmed when on the move.
 Pull over somewhere safe and set your journey up.

-Your sat-nav should be:
+Your sat-nav should be.

 - Safely secured in the car